 - Bronze sponsorship listing on sign at festival location

 - Bronze sponsorship listing in 2,500 festival programs (magazine style)

 Golf Cart Sponsorships – $330 (cash only) for two signs

 MOSAICS’ staff and volunteers use seven golf carts to navigate throughout the three day festival, coordinating the artist’s booths, delivering supplies, and assisting with set-up and teardown.
 A 3’ x 1’ sign will hang at the front and back of each golf cart.

-As a Golf Cart Sponsor, you will have the opportunity to present your company to more than 50,000 patrons as one who supports art and culture in our community.
+As a Golf Cart Sponsor, you will have the opportunity to present your company to approximately 50,000 patrons as one who supports art and culture in our community.
 Your sponsorship allows Mosaics to provide art appreciation, children’s art education activities and enjoyment for everyone who attends.
 It is also an investment in the quality of life for our community now and throughout the year.